riffelmaria/smallmammalsclassifier/README.md

    ```
    my_env\Scripts\activate
    ```
-   If activated, the venv should be displayed before the prompt, like so:
+   If activated, the venv may be displayed before the prompt, like so:

    ```(my_env) C:\Users\NAME\PYPROJ ```
 7. Install the Python project: